josephricafort/philippine-tourism-dashboard/src/index.md

   )}
 </div>

-Contact me at josephricafort@gmail.com or see my works at [josephricafort.com](https://josephricafort.com)
+For any feedbacks, suggestions or opportunities for collaboration, please send an email at [josephricafort@gmail.com](mailto:josephricafort@gmail.com).
+Feel free to look at my previous works at [josephricafort.com](https://josephricafort.com)

 <style lang="scss">
   h1, h2, h3, h4, h5, p {